-In 2016, the Philippines is the leading source country of Asian immigrants to Canada.
-Immigrants from the Phillipines accounted for 14% of new immigrants to Canada and 29% of immigrants from the Asia Pacific region.
-Immigration from China increased by 37% over 2015.
-Immigration from India, India, now Canada’s second largest source country in the Asia-Pacific region, increased by 0.7% from the previous year's level.
+In 2017, India is the leading source country of immigrants to Canada.
+Immigrants from India accounted for 18% of new immigrants to Canada and 33% of immigrants from the Asian region.
+Immigration from China increased by 13% over 2016.
+Immigration from the Philippines, now Canada’s second largest source country, decreased by 2% from the previous year's level.

 |Immigrants from Asia - All Categories|